 2007: LB 334 merged the Department of Property Assessment and Taxation with the Department of Revenue and established a Property Assessment Division.
-The legislation amended more than 150 sections of statutes to strike references to the former Department of Property Assessment Division and Property Tax Administrator and replaced them with references to the Department of Revenue and Tax Commissioner.
+The legislation amended more than 150 sections of statutes to strike references to the former "Department of Property Assessment and Taxation" and "Property Tax Administrator" and replaced them with references to the "Department of Revenue" and "Tax Commissioner."
 The Property Assessment Division is directed by the Property Tax Administrator, who is appointed by the Governor, with the approval of a majority of members of the legislature.
 The Property Tax Administrator serves under the general supervision of the Tax Commissioner.

-2007: LB 334 required county assessors to review properties on a cycle to assure that all parcels have been inspected and reviewed at least every six years.
+2007: LB 334 also required county assessors to review properties on a cycle to assure that all parcels have been inspected and reviewed at least once every six years.